typobuero/flafi-cms/README.md

 ## Prerequisites

-To make use if flafi you need webspace on an Apache server with PHP ≥ 5.6 running — and you need this repository.
+To make use of flafi you need webspace on an Apache server with PHP ≥ 5.6 running — and you need this repository.
 To be more specific: You need the following files as a bare minimum:

 - `.htaccess` ― to set the stage.
 - `flafi.php` — the main engine.